D-Roberts/deeplearning-video-spatiotemp/LorenzMap/README.md

-### End to end time series prediction gluon code for the article 'Lorenz Map Prediction: Travel Through Time'.
+### End to end time series prediction gluon code for the article 'Lorenz Trajectories Prediction: Travel Through Time'.

 A first draft of the article is at:
 ![assets]